Are You a Terrible Forgiver?

 I think Jesus averted a horrible divine judgement against the people in the crowd who had earlier proclaimed to Pilate in Matthew 27, “His blood is on us and on our children.”
 In other words, they accepted the guilt before God of killing an innocent man—Jesus, the sinless Lamb of God!

-Our Savior protected those responsible for His death.
+Our Savior protected those who caused His death.

 A Softened Heart